Shershah Syed: Career

-After MBBS from Dow Medical College University of Karachi he proceeded to the UK and trained and worked in Ireland to become an obstetrician and gynecologist.
-He attained an MRCOG before returning to Pakistan where he started working for the Government of Sindh and was posted as assistant professor at Dow Medical College, Karachi, his alma mater.
+After MBBS from Dow Medical College, he moved to the UK and trained and worked in Ireland to become an obstetrician and gynecologist.
+He attained an MRCOG before returning to Pakistan where he started working for the Government of Sindh and was posted as assistant professor at Dow Medical College.

-He subsequently joined Kishan Devi Chetumal Sobhraj Maternity Home as MS. In the five years spent there he brought many advancements in the institution.
-After a short stint at the Nawabshah Medical College he joined the Qatar Hospital in Orangi Town, a very populous yet underprivileged community where he left behind a permanent footprint with the expansion and advancement in the Obstetric and Gynecology Department.
+He subsequently joined Sobhraj Maternity Hospital as MS. After a short stint at the Nawabshah Medical College, he joined the Qatar Hospital in Orangi Town.